 These 6 Lakes In Maine Are At Highest Risk For Toxic Blue-Green Algae

 If you’ve been keeping up with the news you’ve likely heard about the number of pets who have been killed by exposure to harmful algae found in places like North Carolina and Texas.
 While it’s seemed like this would be relegated to other parts of the country, Maine has a high probability of joining the list of states affected by it.
-Many lakes in Maine see algae blooms every year and officials are closely watching our waters to make sure residents are aware of any blooms that become toxic.
+Many lakes in Maine see algae blooms every year, and officials are closely watching our waters to make sure residents are aware of any blue green algae in Maine.

-To keep track of the Maine lakes at highest risk of cyanobacteria advisories, check out the official state website here.
+To keep track of the Maine lakes at the highest risk of cyanobacteria advisories, check out the official state website.

-If you’ve been affected by any of the algae blooms this summer, we’d love to hear your experience.
+If you’ve been affected by any of the toxic blue green algae in Maine, we’d love to hear your experience.
 Tell us about it in the comments below.